dinesh-papineni/2048-AI-Solver/Readme.txt

 	Part I: Problem Generator.
 			Generates the 2048 problem randomly.
 	Part II: Algorithm
-			 Attempts to solve the 2048 problem using articial intelligence.
+			 Attempts to solve the 2048 problem using artificial intelligence.
 	Part III: Manager
 			  Acts as the interface between Solver and Generator.
 Solvers sends a query for a specific location via Manager to the Generator, which in turn responds according to the rules of the game.